bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Have you ever visited a website with a map video or social media posts contained in the webpage?

-Now that you\'re learning about HTML, you may have wondered how that\'s done.
+Now that you&apos;re learning about HTML, you may have wondered how that&apos;s done.

-Well, it\'s done using something called an iframe.
+Well, it&apos;s done using something called an iframe.

 An iframe is HTML element that allows you to place or embed content from another website into a webpage.

-It\'s defined using the iframe HTML tag.
+It&apos;s defined using the iframe HTML tag.

 How it works is that it embeds another browsing instance inside the page.